JaeHunRo/topic-threads/app/controllers/README.md

 #### GET All topics page-by-page: /api/topic/pageNum/:pageNum
 Returns all the topics, sorted in descending order with the most recent first.
-* userPreviouslyVoted: null if the user has not voted on this topic.
-True if he/she has, etc.
 Sample request response:
 ```javascript
 {